cs480-capstone/Map_Code/README.md

 the function mapSetup() is where map is initialized.

-     First, the user's geolocation is obtained, this will be used to help determine the initial center of the map if unsuccessful, a small alert message will be shown and the default center will be used
+   -First, the user's geolocation is obtained, this will be used to help determine the initial center of the map
+             if unsuccessful, a small alert message will be shown and the default center will be used

-     Next, the map is initialized, centered and zoomed in to the correct location
+   -Next, the map is initialized, centered and zoomed in to the correct location

-     Two functions should then be called to populate the map with markers, these functions are described below
+   -Two functions should then be called to populate the map with markers, these functions are described below

-     locWatcher variable is then initialized
+   -locWatcher variable is then initialized

-     Finally, the map gets an event listener that executes the keepInBounds function everytime the map is dragged
+   -Finally, the map gets an event listener that executes the keepInBounds function everytime the map is dragged

 The function updateTreeMarks() takes each item in the tree array and gives it a small marker on the map. each tree marker is a custom image, indicating normal trees and trees tied to events/quests.